ConnorDonegan/Stan-IAR/README.md

 Restoration, with Two Applications in Spatial Statistics.” *Annals of the Institute of Statistical Mathematics* 43 (1): 1–20.

+Freni-Sterrantino, Anna, Massimo Ventrucci, and Håvard Rue.
+2018.
+“A Note on Intrinsic Conditional Autoregressive Models for Disconnected Graphs.” *Spatial and Spatio-Temporal Epidemiology* 26: 25–34.

 Haining, Robert, and Guangquan Li.
 2020. *Modelling Spatial and Spatio-Temporal Data: A Bayesian Approach*.
 CRC Press.